kivy/oscpy/README.md

 - robust (returns meaningful errors in case of malformed messages, always do the right thing on correct messages)
 - separation of concerns (message parsing vs communication)
 - sync and async compatibility (threads, asyncio, trio…)
+- clean and easy to read code

+features:
+- serialize and parse OSC data types/Messages/Bundles
+- a thread based udp server to open sockets and bind callbacks on osc addresses on them
+- a simple client

 usage: